What I Learned My First Year Homeschooling – Part 2 is a continuation from a previous blog post which you can find at the very end of this post.

 And in the fall when it’s beautiful and gorgeous outside and all the children are back in school, it will be a perfect time to take a break and go to the completely empty zoo, or just sit outside and stare at the clouds.
 We won’t need to be on a strict schedule.

 Lesson #5: Find a Community!

 My first year was like being stranded on an isolated island.
 At first, that was exactly what I was going for.
 Wasn’t that what homeschooling was all about anyway?
 Just the parent and the child, learning together?

 It was fine for a few months.
 Then I went crazy.
 I started questioning if homeschooling was really worth it.
 I felt alone, miserable, and a failure.

 And things weren’t even going bad.
 Sure we had some bad days sprinkled in there as everyone does.
 But I was lonely and had no one to share the struggles and successes with, besides my husband.

 We had joined a homeschooling co-op in a nearby city, however, it was a good 30-40 minute drive from our home.
 The majority of activities and classes were targeted toward the middle/high school students, although, they did have a weekly play date class for the younger kids.
-I didn’t want to commit to driving that far once a week for just a play date so we didn’t attend anything co-op related last year.
+I didn’t want to commit to driving that far once a week for just a play date so we didn’t attend anything co-op-related last year.

 We might join again in the future when our children are older, but not this coming school year.
-I would still suggest for all homeschooling families to find a nearby co-op to join.
+I would still suggest that all homeschooling families find a nearby co-op to join.
 I know my experience was probably not the norm, and you would most likely find great support and community from a co-op.

 Instead, we have joined a Classical Conversations Community which meets every Wednesday morning for 12 weeks each semester.
 We haven’t started yet, but I’m so excited!